instill-ai/component/.github/CONTRIBUTING.md

     - You can refer to [OpenAI connector](https://github.com/instill-ai/connector/blob/main/pkg/openai/v0/config/definitions.json) as an example.
     - We define the id, uid, vendor info and other metadata in this file.
       - `uid` MUST be a unique UUID.
 Once it is set, it MUST NOT change.
       - `version` MUST be a [SemVer](https://semver.org/) string.
         It is encouraged to keep a [tidy version history](#sane-version-control).
       - `tombstone` will exclude a component from the component initialization.
         This is helpful when the component hasn't been fully implemented yet and when it has been retired.
-      - Release stages are set with the `release_stage` property.
+      - The `release_stage` property refers to the release stage of the component (not to be mixed with the pre-release label of the version).
         Unimplemented stages (`RELEASE_STAGE_COMING_SOON` or `RELEASE_STAGE_OPEN_FOR_CONTRIBUTION`) will hide the component from the console (i.e. they can't be used in pipelines) but they will appear in the `ListComponentDefinitions` endpoint.
         This will showcase the upcoming component at [instill.tech](https://instill.tech).
     - We define the `resource_configuration` in this file, which defines the connector resource setup.